 It happens every day in business.
 You are asked to make a choice that will have a significant impact on the business.
 How do you decide?
 Typically, it is gut instinct, influenced by emotion, bias, fear and/or pride that forces us to commit to a choice.
 A choice that you are not necessarily comfortable with, nor are you confident that it was the right one.
 Stop relying on personal experiences or intuition.
 Use data-driven decisions to improve your digital marketing efforts.

 What Are Data-Driven Decisions?

 Recently, a client was preparing to launch new creative for a long-running program.
-Rather than just moving forward with the banner ad they liked better, we worked with them to set up an a/b split test of the two different designs.
-The second creative, the one they didn’t like as much for aesthetic reasons, outperformed their personal favorite, resulting in a 1.6% higher click through rate.
+Rather than moving forward with the banner ad they liked better, we worked with them to set up an a/b split test of the two different designs.
+The second creative, the one they didn’t like as much for aesthetic reasons, outperformed their personal favorite, resulting in a 1.6% higher click-through rate.